 There’s no better way to immerse yourself in another culture than to dine and drink as the locals do.
 And while trying new food is an experience in itself, you’re also able to mingle with locals in their comfort zone.
-Restaurants in Edinburgh, the capital of Scotland, are seemingly every corner.
-Each of them have their own unique aspects, but there’s no denying that some are “cooler” than others.
+Restaurants in Edinburgh, the capital of Scotland, are seemingly on every corner.
+Each of them has its own unique aspects, but there’s no denying that some are “cooler” than others.

 As a trusted tour and travel operator, we’ve traveled extensively to the destinations we specialize in.
 That means that when it comes to food, we have a long list of recommendations for our clients.
-The ten restaurants we’ve listed here were chosen based off of their history, atmosphere, offerings and of course, known celebrity sightings (Hint: she wrote a best-selling series about a boy wizard).
+The ten restaurants we’ve listed here were chosen based on their history, atmosphere, offerings, and of course, known celebrity sightings.

 A hidden gem of Edinburgh, The Wee Restaurant offers an attentive staff and excellent food.
 Our team has tried their menu from steak and seafood to desserts – and all have passed our test for excellence!
 There’s a reason this one made our list of restaurant recommendations for our Scotland travelers.
 If you’re with a group larger than six people, they do require reservations.
 Or, if you’re not feeling like dining out, you can order delivery.
 Who wouldn’t want a “wee” bit of Scotland brought to their doorstep?